-The Overlook is a nonprofit news outlet serving the Catskills communities of Hunter, Hurley, Olive, Saugerties, Shandaken, and Woodstock.
+The Overlook is a nonprofit news outlet serving the Catskills communities of Hunter, Hurley, Olive, Saugerties, Shandaken, Windham, and Woodstock.
 Committed to clarity, integrity, and impact, The Overlook delivers journalism that matters.
 The journalistic resources necessary are immense and growing, and we could not do our work without subscriber support.
 Click here to become a donor.

-Meet the Team
+Meet the Board

 The Overlook is led by a team of experienced journalists, media professionals, and community leaders committed to strengthening local news in the Catskills and Hudson Valley.